-I founded the Kenya program in 2010, and have since remained active.
-This is a winter break (in between semesters) course offered through George Mason University's Center for Global Education.
+I founded the George Mason University Kenya Study Abroad program in 2010, and have since remained active with the program.
+This is a winter break course (in between semesters) offered through George Mason University's Global Education Office.
 Credits are applied to the spring semester.
-It is open to students and non-students!
+It is open to any students from any university - and non-students!

 CREDIT: George Mason University (3 credits, 4 departments to choose from)

 GROUP: Average - 10 students, 2 faculty, 2 drivers

 The Kenya Wildlife Ecology and Landscapes program is designed to expose students to several key areas of conservation science with the additional benefit of interacting with field researchers, tourism professionals, and conservation practitioners.
 An engaging exploration of Kenya's vast and diverse ecosystems, this course will provide participants with a close-up view and experience of East African biodiversity and the many challenges managing such incredible resources.
 We will accomplish this by visiting multiple protected areas on safari, meeting key conservationists at various levels and at each destination, and studying a wide range of current conservation issues.
 Below is a list of our main program destinations:

 Topics covered in this course will include conservation biology, animal behavior, climate change impacts, ecological and landscape conservation, protected and non-protected areas management, human-wildlife interactions, and community-level conservation.